 Cooking has become a major aspect of Tara Reddinger-Adams' life over the past twenty years, as she has continually worked on refining her cooking skills and frequently cooks up meals that get serious praise by clients on her all-inclusive mountain bike vacations.
-Tara enjoys extensively reading about and researching products before making a purchase and brings a critical yet practical perspective to her reviews.
+Tara enjoys extensively reading about and researching products before purchasing, bringing a critical yet practical perspective to her reviews.

 Analysis and Test Results

-Hand size and shape is a factor in determining how comfortable the handle of a fork or spoon feels during use.
+Hand size and shape are a factor in determining how comfortable the handle of a fork or spoon feels during use.
 Therefore, our testers enlisted the help of friends and family to help with testing.
-We not only considered adult use in our testing but also child use, and the factors that may make one set more desirable over another for parents.
-We considered how large the head of the spoons are and how comfortably, or not, they fit into our mouths.
-We also considered how comfortable the individual pieces are in our hands and how comfortable they are to eat with.
+We considered both adult and child use and the factors that may make one set more desirable over another for parents.
+We considered how large the head of the spoons were and how comfortably they fit into our mouths.
+We also assessed how the comfort of the individual pieces in hand and how comfortable they were to eat with.

 Next, we weighed each place setting.
 Eight of our nine sets included five pieces per place setting; one set had three pieces per place setting.
-Of those with five pieces per place setting, the weight of each ranged from 7.3 ounces to 9.5 ounces, which our testers found to affect the overall feel and balance of each piece in our hands.
-We then considered the weight of each piece and how balanced it feels in our hands.
+Of those with five pieces per place setting, each set's weight ranged from 7.3 ounces to 9.5 ounces, which our testers found to affect the overall feel and balance of each piece in our hands.
+We then considered the weight of each piece and how balanced it felt in our hands.

-Lastly, we noted how many place settings were included in each set, how many pieces were in a set, and compared the sets in terms of value.
-Many of the sets we tested are priced similarly, which means differences in comfort and quality stand out when considering the set's value.
+Lastly, we noted how many place settings were included in each set and how many pieces were in a set, comparing the sets in terms of value.
+Many of the products we tested are priced similarly, which means differences in comfort and quality stand out when considering the set's value.

 We enlisted the help of friends and family members to give us a greater range of hand sizes for our testing.
-What we found interesting was not only how quickly comfort can be determined by the consensus amongst testers.
+We found it interesting how quickly comfort can be determined and the consensus amongst testers.

-To begin, we picked up the forks, spoons, and knives to determine how they feel in our hands.
+To begin, we picked up the forks, spoons, and knives to determine how they felt in our hands.
 Some sets have rounded edges to the handles, while others have small lips on the underside.
-Our testing team is in agreement that the Radley and Stowe 20-Piece and the Sharecook Matte Black 20-Piece are the most comfortable sets in hand.
-The Radley and Stowe handles have a more rounded shape in comparison to the Sharecook set, whose handles are a bit flatter.
-The spoon handles of the Radley and Stowe measure 4 ⅛" and the Sharecook measure 4 ⅜", both of which comfortably fit large and small hands and provide us with enough space between our fingers and our food.
+Our testing team agrees that the Radley and Stowe and the Sharecook Matte Black are the most comfortable sets in hand.
+The Radley and Stowe handles have a more rounded shape than the Sharecook set, whose handles are a bit flatter.
+The spoon handles of the Radley and Stowe measure 4 ⅛" and the Sharecook measure 4 ⅜", both of which comfortably fit large and small hands and provide enough space between our fingers and our food.

-The 3 ⅞" handles of the New Star Food Service Slimline 36-Piece spoons feel too short for most hand sizes, and we feel like our hands are in the bowl instead of the spoon handle being in the bowl.
-In contrast, the long and slender handles of the Cambridge Silversmiths Cali Mirror 30-Piece feel exceedingly long for those with smaller hands, and our testers were not fans of the lip found on the underside of the handles.
+The 3 ⅞" handles of the New Star Food Service Slimline spoons feel too short for most hand sizes, and we feel like our hands are in the bowl instead of the spoon handle being in the bowl.

-Next, we spent time comparing and contrasting the spoon capacity for each set with cereal and soup.
-All of the sets, except the for New Star set, came with both soup spoons and teaspoons.
-The New Star set only included teaspoons.
+Next, we compared and contrasted each set's spoon capacity with cereal and soup.
+All the sets included soup spoons and teaspoons — except for the New Star set, which only included teaspoons.
 Among our test sets, there is a considerable difference in the size of bowls on the tea and soup spoons.
-The Radley and Stowe 20-Piece soup spoons have a medium-sized bowl with a nicely sized bowl, which is neither too small nor too large.
-The size of the bowl on the Massugar 20-Piece Silverware Set, LIANYU Black Stainless Steel, and the HOMOGO 20-Piece sets are all considerably larger than the other six sets, and our testers consider them to be more of a serving spoon than a soup spoon because the spoon bowls are simply too large to fit comfortably in one's mouth.
+The Radley and Stowe soup spoons have a medium-sized bowl, neither too small nor too large.
+The spoon bowls on the Massugar and LIANYU Black Stainless Steel sets are considerably larger than the other sets.
+Our testers consider them more of a serving spoon than a soup spoon because the spoon bowls are too large to fit comfortably in one's mouth.

-Teaspoons can be used for stirring or eating, and its size, in part, determines how it is used.
-The HOMOGO 20-Piece gold teaspoon is a true teaspoon with a diminutive handle and bowl; it is best suited for stirring or feeding small children.
-The New Star Food Service Slimline 36-Piece teaspoons have a narrower bowl than others, making its capacity smaller than others tested.
+Teaspoons can be used for stirring or eating, and their size, in part, determines how it is used.
+The New Star Food Service Slimline spoons have a narrower bowl than others, making their capacity smaller than others tested.

 The last test in this metric was how well the serrated blades of the knives cut through meat, avocado toast, and other foods.
-The serrated blade of the Sharecook Matte Black 20-Piece consistently has the cleanest cuts of all the sets tested.
-Where some sets tore more than cut our food, the Sharecook blade cleanly cut through the layers of avocado toast, chicken, salads, and more.
-The Massugar 20-Piece Silverware Set has a very sharp serrated blade, which cuts well through foods, however, our testers with children felt the edge to be too sharp for their children to use.
+The serrated blade of the Sharecook Matte Black consistently had the cleanest cuts of all the sets tested.
+Where some knives tore more than cut our food, the Sharecook blade cleanly cut through the layers of avocado toast, chicken, salads, and more.
+The Massugar knives have a very sharp serrated blade, which cuts well through foods; however, our testers with children felt the edge was too sharp for their children to use.

 Balance and Weight

-Flatware can feel too light or heavy in your hand or unbalanced, which can negatively affect your dining experience.
-For this metric, we considered how balanced the pieces feel in our hands and where we hold them.
+Flatware can feel too light or heavy in your hand or unbalanced, negatively affecting your dining experience.
+For this metric, we assessed how balanced the pieces feel in our hands and where we hold them.

 Our five-piece place settings range in weight from 7.3 ounces to 9.5 ounces, and our testing showed a definite preference for sets that weigh more.
-The Radley and Stowe 20-Piece five-piece place setting weighs 9.1 ounces and is a unanimous favorite not only in terms of weight but also for balance by our testers.
+The Radley and Stowe five-piece place setting weighs 9.1 ounces and is a unanimous favorite regarding weight and balance.
 The pieces feel well balanced in hand and have a comfortable weight to them without being too heavy.
-The Sharecook Matte Black 20-Piece was another favorite, weighing 9.5 ounces.
+The Sharecook Matte Black was another favorite, weighing 9.5 ounces.
 With a slightly longer and slimmer handle, we held each piece slightly higher up on the handle.

 Quality and Durability

-A flatware set that quickly discolors, stains, or scratches can at best be a mild annoyance, and at worst make you feel like you wasted your money.
-To mimic heavy use, we put at least one place setting from each of our test sets through at least one daily hand wash or dishwasher cycle.
-For this metric, we also closely examined the finish on each set, carefully feeling the edges of the fork tines, spoon bowls, knife edges, and handles for rough spots.
+A flatware set that quickly discolors, stains, or scratches can, at best, be a mild annoyance and, at worst, make you feel like you wasted your money.
+To mimic heavy use, we put at least one place setting from each test set through at least one daily hand wash or dishwasher cycle.
+We also closely examined the finish on each set for this metric, carefully feeling the edges of the fork tines, spoon bowls, knife edges, and handles for rough spots.

-All of our test sets had at least mild discoloration, water spots, or scratching from the repeated wash cycles.
-Pieces were hand washed using a non-abrasive Scotch-Brite pad, and we used our regular powder dishwasher detergent with a liquid rinse aid with a non-heated drying cycle in our dishwasher.
-Our testers are not ones to polish our flatware or rush to retrieve it from the dishwasher to hand-dry it, so please keep this in mind when considering how you care for your flatware.
+Our test sets had at least mild discoloration, water spots, or scratching from the repeated wash cycles.
+Pieces were hand washed using a non-abrasive Scotch-Brite pad, and we used our regular powder dishwasher detergent with a liquid rinse aid on a non-heated drying cycle in our dishwasher.
+We're not the type to polish our flatware or rush to retrieve it from the dishwasher to hand-dry it, so please keep this in mind when considering how you care for your flatware.

-The Berglander 20-Piece rainbow color set showed the least amount of wear after our testing.
+After our testing, the Berglander rainbow color set showed the least amount of wear.
 Its surface resisted scratches and was less prone to water spots than other sets.
-However, its edges are not well polished and you can feel rough spots along the handles and the inside of the fork tines.
+However, its edges are not well polished, and you can feel rough spots along the handles and the inside of the fork tines.

-We found the Sharecook Matte Black 20-Piece to have a smooth finish and relatively smooth edges on the fork tines and spoon bowls.
-Its matte finish helps to disguise scratches and water spots, but oils from our hands leave smudges on the surface which we found mildly annoying.
+We found the Sharecook Matte Black to have a smooth finish and relatively smooth edges on the fork tines and spoon bowls.
+Its matte finish helps to disguise scratches and water spots, but oils from our hands leave smudges on the surface, which we found mildly annoying.

-The Massugar 20-Piece Silverware Set developed the most scratches during our test period, which are very visible on all of the handles and the knife blade.
-This set looked like it had been through long-term use despite being relatively new.
+The Massugar utensils developed the most scratches during our test period, which are visible on all the handles and the knife blade.
+Despite being relatively new, this set looked like it had been through long-term use.

-When considering a flatware set's value, we took into consideration the number of place settings included and if it performed significantly better or worse than similarly priced sets.
+When considering a flatware set's value, we considered the number of place settings included and if it performed significantly better or worse than similarly priced sets.

-Except for the New Star Food Service Slimline 36-Piece, all of our test sets included five-piece place settings that include a dinner knife, dinner fork, salad or dessert fork, dinner spoon, and a teaspoon.
-The New Star set includes 12 three-piece place settings, and the Cambridge Silversmiths Cali Mirror 30-Piece set has five-piece place settings for six.
+Except for the New Star Food Service Slimline, all of our test sets included five-piece place settings: a dinner knife, dinner fork, salad or dessert fork, dinner spoon, and a teaspoon.
+The New Star set includes 12 three-piece place settings.

-Flatware design can be a fairly personal preference, but our test team found that certain characteristics are enjoyed by most adults.
-We found heavier weight pieces to be more desirable than lightweight pieces.
-When it came to handle length, there was a preference for pieces that were about 5 ¼" in length.
+Flatware design can be a fairly personal preference, but our test team found that most people enjoy certain characteristics.
+We found heavier-weight pieces to be more desirable than lightweight pieces.
+When it came to handle length, there was a preference for pieces about 5 ¼" in length.
 Handles that are 4 ½" inches feel too small and short, and handles that are 5 ½" in length felt too long.
-We also found the thickness and shape of the handle greatly affected the pieces overall comfort in our hand, and prefer handles that have rounded edges compared to those with a lip on the underside.
+We also found a handle's thickness and shape greatly affected the pieces' overall comfort in our hands, and we prefer handles with rounded edges compared to those with a lip on the underside.

-While we are not particularly cautious about how we clean our flatware, we do prefer pieces that resist water spots, scratching, or staining.
+While we are not particularly cautious about how we clean our flatware, we prefer pieces that resist water spots, scratching, or staining.
 However, we also know that some of these issues can be resolved with more care during the washing and drying process.
-We encourage you to consider how you will not only use your flatware, but how you will care for it, and determine the most important factors for you.
-We also recommend if you have children to take into account the size of their hand and mouth and the amount of serration on the knife blade that you want.
+We encourage you to consider how you plan to use and care for your flatware, which will help determine the most important factors for you.
+If you have children, we recommend considering the size of their hands and mouths and the amount of serration on the knife blade you're comfortable with.
 We hope our testing helps you narrow the search and helps you find your next flatware set.

 — Tara Reddinger-Adams